ExpediaGroup/xap-java-sdk/ARCHITECTURE.md

 from OpenAPI specifications.
 The architecture follows a code generation approach, where API client code is automatically generated and then published to repositories for consumption by developers.

-The repository embraces the following key functionalities:
+The repository embraces the following key components and functionalities:

 | Component                       | Description                                                                                                     |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------|